lukewaite/logstash-input-cloudwatch-logs/README.md

     }

 ## Development
-The [default logstash README](docs/Logstash%20Plugin%20Development.md) which contains development directions and other information has been moved to the [`docs`](docs/) directory.
+The [default logstash README](DEVELOPER.md) which contains development directions and other information has been moved to [DEVELOPER.md](DEVELOPER.md).

 ## Contributing